bbauska/W3Cx-3of5/README.md

 <li><i>Lines 5-10</i>: this function collects the chunk of data that corresponds to a few seconds of video, and stores it in the recordedChunks byte array.</li>
 </ul>

-<h4>3 - When you\'ve finished recording, tell the mediaRecorder to stop</h4>
+<h4>3 - When you've finished recording, tell the mediaRecorder to stop</h4>

-When you\'re done, you need to call the stop() method of the mediaRecorder object.
+When you're done, you need to call the stop() method of the mediaRecorder object.
 This will end the periodic execution of the handleDataAvailable method, and stop the data capture.
 ```
 1.  mediaRecorder.stop();
 ```